What Is the Maximum Amount for Small Claims Court?

 • Nova Scotia: Up to $25,000

-These figures reinforce just how important it is to check local filing thresholds rather than assuming a national standard applies.
-A dispute that would need to go to a higher court in one province may be perfectly suited for small claims in another.
+These figures show why you must check local filing thresholds rather than assuming a national standard.
+A dispute that belongs in a higher court in one province may fit within small claims in another.

 Claim Limits in Australia